egoist/poi/README.md

   _Build with your favorite framework or vanilla JavaScript._

 - __Fully Extensible__<br>
-  _A rich collection of official plugins intergrating the best tools in the web ecosystem._<br>
+  _A rich collection of official plugins integrating the best tools in the web ecosystem._<br>
   _A powerful plugin API for making your own plugins._

 ## Quick Start